harshanavkis/jigsaw-overall/README.md

 ## One-time setup (for two-host version):

 Following generic instructions are applicable to the rdma, tcp and ethernet version.
-Thus if you have already used one of those, skip the [One-time setup](#one-time-setup-for-two-host-version) part and continue at [TCP specifc setup](#tcp-specific-setup).
+Thus if you have already used one of those, skip the [One-time setup](#one-time-setup-for-two-host-version) part and continue at [RDMA specifc setup](#rdma-specific-setup).

 [One-time setup](#one-time-setup-for-two-host-version) only covers the VM-host server.